Last Updated on

-Homs was the city where the war in Syria started for full when the so-called moderate opposition killed 10 Syrian Army soldiers at a checkpoint and captured another 19 soldiers.
-Government forces began an artillery bombardment of the city of Homs on the night of 3 February 2012.
+Homs was the city where the war in Syria started for full in March 2011, when the so-called moderate opposition killed 10 Syrian Army soldiers at a checkpoint and captured another 19 soldiers.
+Government forces began an artillery bombardment of the old city of Homs on the night of 3 February 2012.

 The protests started in the southern city of Daraa on March the 15th.
 But it was in Homs where it escalated and went from protests to a war.